intsig171/SmartCodable/Document/README/Usages.md

 ### 3. Decoding UIColor（解析UIColor）

-Use SmartColor instead of UIColor（使用SmartColor 替代 UIColor）
+Use SmartColor instead of UIColor.

 ```
 let dict = [